-As we can see in Figure 6, the students each wrote a motivational graph outlining their life story, reflecting on the ups and downs in past experiences.
+The students each wrote a motivational graph outlining their life story, reflecting on the ups and downs in past experiences.
 After, they were put into groups of 4 or 5 to share their life stories with others.
 Through the dialogue, not only did they learn about other people's dreams, but they were also able to each find out more about themselves in an objective view.
 Through this the student would become more conscious of their thoughts towards the world around them.
 From here they can find small seeds of possible changes they could make, which would make their motivations more concrete.
 The workshop also built an intimate atmosphere, influencing them to create a sense of belonging to the group for later workshops.